mvolkmann/blog/src/smalltalk.md

 - Select a method category.

   This can be "-- all --", "as yet unclassified", or any other method category.
-  To create new category, move the mouse cursor over the method category pane and press cmd-n (new category...).
+  To create new category, move the mouse cursor over the method category pane, press cmd-n (new category...), and enter the name of the new category.

-  The bottom pane will now contain the following:
+  The bottom pane will now contain the following method template:

   ```smalltalk
   messageSelectorAndArgumentNames